Mexican Christmas Dinner

 Some people enjoy turkey for Thanksgiving and again a month later for Christmas, while others make a special entrée like prime rib or ham.
 People from other cultures might enjoy special dishes celebrating their heritage or to remind them of where they are from.

-In my family, we often eat ham on Christmas Day, but the side dishes are always similar to Thanksgiving sides.
+In my family, we often eat ham on Christmas Day, and the side dishes are always similar to Thanksgiving sides.
 But we always do something pretty special for Christmas Eve dinner, which is our big family celebration.

 Growing up in New Mexico, it is very common to enjoy a Mexican Christmas meal either on Christmas Eve or Christmas Day.
 Thanks to New Mexico's proximity to Mexico, it's not unusual that many Mexican holiday traditions have carried over for these special occasions, especially the food.